Effects of salinity on flows of dense colloidal suspensions: Acknowledgements

 \section{Acknowledgements}

-The authors acknowledge the support of the French Agence Nationale de la Recherche (ANR), under grant ANR-21-CE30-0005 (JCJC MicroGraM).\\ The authors would like to thank Gilles Simon for his help with building the horizontal video-microscopy apparatus, as well as for manufacturing some of the mechanical pieces used in the set-up ; Mathieu Leocmach for his help with the confocal microscopy measurements ; and Yoël Forterre for fruitful scientific discussions.
+The authors acknowledge the support of the French Agence Nationale de la Recherche (ANR), under grant ANR-21-CE30-0005 (JCJC MicroGraM).\\ The authors would like to thank Gilles Simon for his help with building the horizontal video-microscopy apparatus, as well as for manufacturing some of the mechanical pieces used in the set-up ; Mathieu Leocmach for his help with the confocal microscopy measurements ; Marie-Charlotte Audry, Christophe Ybert, Anne-Laure Biance, and Yoël Forterre for fruitful scientific discussions.